Clean energy for Chinas remote mountain communities

 involved in educational programmes, learning about environmental protection

 employed by the project, representing about 25% of total workers

 in surrounding villages take part in agricultural training programmes

-Huóshui Grouped Small Hydropower is made up of 95 hydropower plants with a total combined capacity of 215.71 MW that generate clean energy to help meet China's mounting energy demands sustainably.
+Huóshuĭ Small Hydropower consists of 95 small hydropower plants.
 The small-scale plants range in capacity from 0.1 to 14 MW, and together supply enough renewable energy to power over half a million average Chinese homes each year.
-Their 'run-of-river' design allows them to do so with minimal environmental impact.
+Their run-of-river design allows them to do so with minimal environmental impact.
 The cost of developing hydropower plants in remote locations is a significant barrier to construction, so this project would not be possible without the revenue generated by carbon credits.

-Huóshi Grouped Small Hydropower helps diversify China's energy sector and provides local employment opportunities in power plant construction and operation, alleviating regional poverty.
-The project activities also fund social initiatives in cooperation with local organisations, including disaster relief funds and educational programmes, including those aimed at improving the lives of China's left-behind children, whose parents have migrated to the cities for work leaving their children behind.
+Huóshuĭ Small Hydropower helps diversify Chinas energy sector and provides local employment opportunities in power plant construction and operation, helping to alleviate regional poverty.
+The project activities also fund social initiatives in cooperation with local organisations, including disaster relief funds and educational programmes, such as those aimed at improving the lives of children whose parents have migrated to the cities for work.
 Sustainable agricultural workshops create increased income opportunities for local farmers, while the reliable electricity supplied by the project gives remote communities better access to electrical appliances that ameliorate their daily life.